fusionpbx/fusionpbx-docs/source/applications/provision.rst

 In order to use the phone book a few steps are needed.

+* Assign a user to an extension in your FusionPBX GUI.
 * Create or import the `Contacts </en/latest/applications/contacts.html>`_.

 * Set **Enabled** as **True** in `Default Settings </en/latest/advanced/default_settings.html>`_.